theaholtlund/gap-data-analysis/README.md

 ## Installation

 The program requires Python.
+Using the visualisation module also requires NetworkX.

 ## Usage

-Save the GitHub token in a hidden file with the name `.github_token` in your home directory.
+Save the GitHub token in a hidden file with the name `~/.github_shell_token` in your home directory.